Steffy Forrester: Romance

-Steffy and Finn's reunion reunion, which was filmed in Monte Carlo, received much critical acclaim.
-The reunion earned Soap Opera Digests "Editor's Choice" in their August 29, 2022 issue, depicting it as a "perfect, precious, poignant moment, all was well in the B&B world, and in the 'Sinn' fandom".
+Steffy and Finn's reunion, which was filmed in Monte Carlo, received much critical acclaim.
+The reunion earned Soap Opera Digests "Editor's Choice" in their August 29, 2022 issue, depicting it as a "perfect, precious, poignant moment, all was well in the B&B world, and in the 'Sinn' fandom."
 In their list of "Soaps’ Best and Worst of 2022...
 So Far", Soaps.com honored it as the "Most Romantic Reunion", stating that "it was everything a soap fan could want… and more."
+Shay McBryde of ShowSnob.com, a site under the FanSided network, curated a "Best Soap Opera couples of 2023: The most sizzling romances on Daytime Television" list, where Steffy and Finn secured the fourth rank.
+McBryde contends that the pairing illustrates "the best physical romance in daytime television today" and asserts "if you want to talk about the hottest couples of daytime this is your blueprint."